pytest-dev/pytest/doc/en/warnings.rst

 .. versionadded:: 3.8

 By default pytest will display ``DeprecationWarning`` and ``PendingDeprecationWarning`` if no other warning filters are configured.
-This complies with `PEP-0506 <https://www.python.org/dev/peps/pep-0565/#recommended-filter-settings-for-test-runners>`_ which suggests that those warnings should be shown by default by test runners.

-To disable this behavior, you might define any warnings filter either in the command-line or in the ini file, but if you don't have any other warnings to filter you can use:
+To disable showing ``DeprecationWarning`` and ``PendingDeprecationWarning`` warnings, you might define any warnings filter either in the command-line or in the ini file, or you can use:

 .. code-block:: ini